superawesomelabs/leo/README.md

 <h4 align="center">Templates</h4>

-Use React to build up a declarative, reusable library of components that make up your site.
+Use [React][react] to build up a declarative, reusable library of components that make up your site.
 The following example shows a component used to render blog posts when showing a list view.

 ```javascript
 class Post extends Component {